Barbell Strategy and Bonds

 Naturally, the current yield of the new securities, as well as the size of the gain or loss the investor has in the existing bonds, will play a role in these decisions.

 The potential benefits of investing using a barbell strategy are:

-- Greater diversification than a bullet strategy that has all assets of the same maturity
+- Greater diversification than a bullet strategy—purchasing multiple bonds that mature at the same time

 - The potential to achieve higher yields than would be possible through a bulleted approach

 - Less risk that falling rates will force the investor to reinvest their funds at lower rates when their bonds mature

 - If rates rise, the investor will have the opportunity to reinvest the proceeds of the shorter-term securities at the higher rate

 - Short-term bonds mature frequently, providing the investor with the liquidity and flexibility to deal with emergencies

 What Are the Risks?